 The Balinese Long Tailed Monkeys are important in Balinese culture, portrayed in the “Ramayana” Hindu-based dance epic, the “Kecak” dance, carvings and other art.
 And the Forest isn’t just a popular tourist attraction – it’s actually a sacred site.
-You get this vibe upon entry, it as a mega set-up and you will appreciate the effort they put in to make this a top thing to do in Ubud for you.
+You get this vibe upon entry, it as a mega set-up and you will appreciate the effort they put in to make this a special experience.

-It was nice to see that the monkeys, who are the owners of the place, are well looked after in the reserve and to be fair they are the bosses!
+It was nice to see that the monkeys, who are the owners of the place, are well looked after in the reserve and to be fair they are bosses.

-Temple assistants make sure you do not get angry when the monkeys jump on you, which is the case.
-Also, from time to time, we heard the screams (after the laughter) of the unfortunate tourists when a monkey climbed them or took them off.
-They will jump all over you if you give them the chance 🙂
+Also, from time to time, we heard the mild screams (after the laughter) of the unfortunate tourists when a monkey climbed on them and took their glasses or camera.

 Upon entry to the monkey area in Ubud, the monkeys will probably come to greet you straight away and try to look for any loose bananas or other food items you have.
 Many people who have visited the sacred forest have lost their cameras, phones and other valuable items to these little monkeys.

 The Bali monkey forest staff advises visitors to never remove a food offer from a monkey or to touch it, as any of these actions can cause an aggressive reaction from the animal.
-And, although they usually ignore humans who think they do not have food, they sometimes confuse the actions of a human being with a food supply or an attempt to hide food.
-If a human does not provide the food required by monkeys or does not provide it fast enough, he will occasionally bite it.
-In reality, monkeys bite tourists every day.
+Although they usually ignore humans who think they do not have food, they sometimes confuse the actions of a human being with a food supply or an attempt to hide food.

 Check out this YouTube video of the monkeys, credit to the guys for filming this;